webcompere/lightweight-config/README.md

 pre-processing it to import placeholders relating to environment variables or system properties.

+> NOTE: SnakeYml 2.0 is now the standard
+> If you need SnakeYml 1.33, then use LightweightConfig version 1.2.1

 It also allows some custom logic to be added to handle custom _tags_ in the YML.

 #### Properties Files